TaeKimJR/conductor-animate/README.md

 export default App;
 ```

+## Demos
+Checkout our [Storybook](https://taekimjr.github.io/conductor-animate/) for some live demos!

 ## Documentation
 ### Conductor
 A Provider component that conducts all nested Animated wrappers by providing directions on how to